endoit/siebelScriptsEditor/README.md

 # Siebel Script Editor README

-Siebel Script Editor is an extension which enables editing server scripts written in eScript for Siebel Objects directly in Visual Studio Code by connecting to the Siebel database.
-[Full documentation](https://github.com/endoit/siebelScriptsEditor/blob/main/documentation.md)
+Siebel Script Editor is an extension which enables editing server scripts written in eScript for Siebel Objects directly in Visual Studio Code by connecting to the Siebel database. [__See the full documentation for the detailed installation instructions__](https://github.com/endoit/siebelScriptsEditor/blob/main/documentation.md)

 ## Features